 Please note that if you’re going on any of the projects based in large reserves all clothes worn in the reserve should be in neutral colours that will blend easily into the background.
 For these projects binoculars will also be a good addition to your kit list.
 Past volunteers have found taking a pocket knife/pen knife also quite useful.

 Please note that the weather can become quite cold during the months of May to September, please remember to bring some warm clothes with you.

 Food is provided and you will take turns to prepare food for the group and complete house duties on a daily basis.
-There will be the opportunity to take a trip to town when the staff go to replenish stocks.
-You’ll find most amenities are available in town, including a supermarket, internet café, and public telephones.
-At weekends in your free time you might want to hire a car, the project staff will be able to assist you with this.
+At weekends in your free time you might want to hire a car, the project staff will be able to assist you.